WDI-SEA/interview-question-solutions/readme.md

 ## Ruby/Rails
 * What are ruby gems?

+  It's a module you add in that can be used for additional functionality for example, you can have a gem that provides a library with functions for OAuth

+  SASS is a great gem that allows us to preprocess our CSS there's tons of auth gems

+  there's a great voting gem (acts-as-voteable)

+  CarrierWave - uploads files, uploaded Resumes

 * What is the difference between a symbol and a string?

+  We use symbols in hash maps
+  symbols all reference one single value there may be many instances of strings

+  Ruby created symbols to save some space in memory when using hash maps Symbols are simpler, they don't have as many methods and other data attached to them as strings Strings take up more memory than symbols

+  :dogcat

+  s1 = "dogcat"
+  s2 = "dogcat"

 * What is the difference between a class method and an instance method?

+  A class method exists once for all instances of a class an instance method acts on instances individually

 * What is the difference between local variables, instance variables, and class variables?

+  local variables are not associated with any classes.
+They're only associated with their own scope of what function their in.

+  instance variables are attached to instances of classes.
+  A Point class may have many instances of itself, each with their own X, Y instance variables with many different values.

+  We could also create a class variable (num_points) which exists once per each class, no matter how many instances of the class exist.
+Each instance of the class can read the same value

 * What is a range?

 * In ruby, what does attr_accessor do?

+  class Point
+    attr_accessor :x, :y

+    def initialize(x, y)
+      @x = x
+      @y = y
+    end
+  end

 * What is the purpose of environment files under the config folder in Rails? (development, test, production)